ludocode/onramp/core/cci/0-omc/README.md

+## Lexer

+The lexer consumes characters from the input file and produces tokens.
+Each token is one of the following types:

+- "a" -- alphanumeric (a keyword, a type name or a variable name)
+- "n" -- number
+- "c" -- character literal
+- "s" -- string literal (not merged with adjacent string literals)
+- "p" -- punctuation (a valid operator or other punctuation token)
+- "e" -- end-of-file

+The token types are represented by letters.
+This lets us compare token types using mix-type arguments in assembly.

+The current token type and value are stored in the global variables `lexer_type` and `lexer_value`.
+The parser loads these directly where needed.
+It calls the lexer functions `lexer_consume()`, `lexer_accept()`, `lexer_is()`, `lexer_take()` and `lexer_expect()` to parse tokens.

+The lexer does not use the typical C [lexer hack](https://en.wikipedia.org/wiki/Lexer_hack).
+Instead the lexer just returns tokens of type "alphanumeric".
+It is up to the parser to determine whether such tokens are keywords, type names or variable names.
+The lexer is entirely context-free.

+The lexer also handles the few preprocessor directives supported (`#line` and `#pragma`).
+The lexer does *not* handle comments; they must be stripped by an Onramp preprocessor.

 ## Types

 Onramp Minimal C only supports the base types `void`, `char` and `int`, along with pointers to them: `void*`, `int**`, `char***` and so on.